-Re-entry into Classrooms: The Principal/designee will determine if it is safe to re-enter the classroom.
+Re-entry into Classrooms: The Principal/designee will determine if it is safe to re-enter the classroom in consultation with local safety officials.
 Students and staff should stay out of the building until the Principal has given the OK.

 Release of Staff: Once the student body is as safe and secure as possible, teachers will remain with students until the Principal or designee releases staff to attend to personal situations, families and home.